kaditya25/game-engine/doc/tournament-instructions.md

 start position as quickly as possible.

 ## Important Dates
-- April 29: Pre-tournament starts.
+- April 27: Pre-tournament starts.
-- April 30: First pre-tournament evaluation date. `game-engine` code tagged `release` is evaluated at 9 am. `release` code will be pulled and evaluated every week day at 9 am thereafter until the end of the pre-tournament.
+- May 3: First pre-tournament evaluation date. `game-engine` code tagged `release` is evaluated at 9 am. `release` code will be pulled and evaluated every week day at 9 am thereafter until the end of the pre-tournament.
 - May 12: Final pre-tournament evaluation at 9 am.
 Final map of arena released: this is the map that will be used on the day of the tournament.
-- May 13: Tournament code for both obstacle course (game-engine) and vision test must be tagged 'release' by 9 am.
+- May 14: Tournament code for both obstacle course (game-engine) and vision test must be tagged 'release' by 9 am.
-- May 14, Tournament day.
-9 am to 12 pm.
+- May 16, Tournament day.
+2 to 5 pm.

 ## Obstacle Course Notes